tihomiro/laravel-mix-demo/README.md

 Now, from the command line, you may run `npm run watch` to watch your files for changes, and then recompile.

+### Run npm run production

+To compile the code so that your css and javascript files are neatly concatenated and minimized run `npm run production`.
+This will also minify any image assets you have in your `resources/assets/images` folder while copying the images to `public/images`.

 ### The webpack.mix.js file

 Open the `webpack.mix.js file`, and inspect the comments to learn how to use Laravel Mix through examples.